RezSat/Ceylonicus/README.md

 command example: ``` ceylonicus.exe test.cyl ```

 ### Method - 3
-The Newest method, just go to the url and run it on the browser (this is possible thanks to brython.)
+The Newest method, just go to [Ceylonicus Web IDE](https://brython-ceylonicus.vercel.app/) and run it on the browser (this is possible thanks to brython.)
 Learn more about [Brython](https://brython.info/) ...

 ## Examples can be Found inside the examples folder.